Usabl-dev/assemblyai-realtime-audio/README.md

 4. Add your AssemblyAI key to line 13 of `server.js` (in the `js` folder).
 5. Start the server with the command `npm run server` (will run on port 5000).
 6. Open a second terminal in the main directory of the project and start the client side with `npm run client` (will run on port 3000).
 7. Go to http://localhost:3000.
-If you click "Start" nothing will happen.
-Your task is to use the AssemblyAI API to display a real-time transcript under this button once a user starts talking.
+If you click "Record" nothing actually happens.
+Your task is to use the AssemblyAI API to record the user's microphone and then display a real-time transcript under this button once a user starts talking.

 ## Further Documentation